Toeplitz operators on the weighted Bergman spaces of quotient domains: Introduction

-\item In \cite{bender2020lpregularity}, Bender et al. realized a monomial polyhedron as a quotient domain $\Omega / G$ for $\Omega \subseteq \mb D^d$ and a finite abelian group $G.$ \end{itemize} The study of Toeplitz operators on reproducing kernel Hilbert spaces on the symmetrized polydisc emerged recently in literature, see \cite{MR4266152} and \cite{MR4244837}.
+The study of Toeplitz operators on the Bergman space largely depends on the geometry and function theory of the domain.
 In most of the cases, the quotient domains $\Omega/G$ behave differently from the domain $\Omega$ and the geometry of such domains can be complicated.
 For example, though both of the polydisc $\mb D^d$ and the classical Cartan domain of second type $\m R_{II}$ are homogeneous, the quotient domains $\mb D^d/\mathfrak{S}_d$ and $\m R_{II}/\mathfrak{S}_2$ are not homogeneous \cite[p.
 265]{MR2108554} \cite[p.
 764, Corollary 3.2]{MR2418303}.
-On the other hand, characterization of commuting Toeplitz operators on $\mb A^2(\Omega)$ (for $\Omega=\mb D, \mb D^d$ and $\mb B_d)$ depend on the homogeneity of the domains to a great extent, see \cite{MR1443898,MR2031039,MR961609,MR993443}.
-Thus while the known methods might fail, we are able to study Toeplitz operators on $\mb A_\omega^2(\Omega/G)$ via our method without making an appeal to the geometry of quotient domains.
-We end this section by stating the main results of this article.
+On the other hand, characterization of commuting Toeplitz operators on $\mb A^2(\Omega)$ (for $\Omega=\mb D, \mb D^d$ and $\mb B_d)$ depends on the homogeneity of the domains to a great extent \cite{MR1443898,MR2031039,MR961609,MR993443}.
+We emphasize that our method relies only on invariant theory and representation theory of the group $G,$ which provides us a greater freedom to work with domains $\Omega/G$ without making any appeal to their geometry.
+We now briefly describe the main results of this paper.